Show Segment Length

 - Note: You can avoid the music restrictions by using music in the public domain or music that is licensed in the Creative Commons.
 See the Free Music Archive and the audio portion of archive.org.

 Promote the Station

-Our automation system takes care of the legal FCC-regulated identification at the top of the hour.
-However, you should include soft identifiers and support messages at every opportunity.
+Our automation system takes care of the legal FCC-regulated identification at the top of the hour, but if you are broadcasting live, you still need to make that legal hourly station ID.
 Listeners remember radio stations primarily by the frequency (“96.9 FM”), next by the brand name (“Baton Rouge Community Radio”), and last by the call letters (“WHYR-LP”).
-Consequently, we don’t need to draw too much attention to the call letters, and it’s okay if you don’t want to say them at all (but if you do, don’t include “LP”, which merely increases the mumbo jumbo factor).
+Consequently, we don’t need to draw too much attention to the call letters, and it’s okay if you don’t want to say them at all.
 On the other hand, we do want to encourage folks to go to our website (“whyr.org”), so that’s an easy way to indirectly mention the call letters.
 Here are examples of things to say:

 - “You’re listening to Baton Rouge Community Radio.”

-- “Information on donating to this station or becoming a volunteer is available at www.whyr.org.”
+- “Information on donating to this station or becoming a volunteer is available at whyr.org.”

 - “This is 96.9 FM, your volunteer-run community station in Baton Rouge.”

 - “This is your non-profit community radio station.
 It takes real money to pay our bills and keep the lights on.
 This volunteer-run radio station depends on listener support.
 Please donate online at whyr.org.”